So if you have already recorded, the next steps before sending your songs to mix are:

 If your songs contain very complex choir parts, intricate 200+ tracks of samples, or heavily orchestrated sections, our advice (if you can) is to premix those and send us stereo stems.
 Put those stems in the main "Audio" folder and the original rough files in a separate folder called "Slave".

 And finally, tell us which song you want us to mix first.
 Choose one that is representative of your music, one that sets the tone for the whole collection of songs that we'll be mixing for you.

 When you're ready, compress each song individually into a zip file (trust us it will save some space) and share them with us online (WeTransfer, Google Drive, iCloud Drive or whatnot, just please try not to use Dropbox, we hate it haha...).

-Once we receive the files, we'll work on the first song and upload a mix to our secure private server.
+Once we receive the files, we'll work on the first song and upload a mix to our private server.
 It will then be up to you to tell us what you like, what you don't like, and what we should change.
-Some mixes can take a few trials and errors before they'll meet your expectations (especially if you know exactly what you want), so don't be afraid to give us your honest opinion.
+Some mixes can take a few trials and errors before they'll meet your expectations (especially if you know exactly what you want), so don't be afraid to give us your honest opinion during the process.

 The advantage of this unattended mixing process is that you will be able to hear the mixes in listening environments that you know well (your home studio, your car, on your buddy's hi-fi...) as many times as you need.
 We'll systematically work through and hone each song to perfection in turn.

 We generally master our own mixes as we go so you can hear what you fans will hear during the decision process of mixing your songs (and not have to second guess what it might sound like after mastering), but if you want to have your material mastered somewhere else, we will happily provide the unmastered mixes.
 Exported stems (separated mixdowns of your drums, bass, guitars, etc) are possible at a small additional fee unless we have been notified before mixing.